pato23arg/cloud-devops-capstone/README.md

 4. Build & Push

-The docker image is build using the Dockerfile and the image is pushed to Docker Hub:
+The docker image is build using the Dockerfile and the image is pushed to Docker Hub, I push an "old" and "latest" to perform the rollout later:

 ```
             docker build -t pato23arg/api-endpoint:${CIRCLE_WORKFLOW_ID} .
+            docker build -t pato23arg/api-endpoint:old .
             docker login -u ${DOCKER_LOGIN} -p ${DOCKER_PASSWORD}
             docker push pato23arg/api-endpoint:${CIRCLE_WORKFLOW_ID}
+            docker push pato23arg/api-endpoint:old
 ```

 6. The K8S cluster is deployed in EKS: